 That’s where creating a remarketing list inside Google comes enters the picture.

-A survey by Adobe and Econsultancy found that 52% of online marketers consider personalization as a fundamental factor to their strategy.
+A survey by Adobe and Econsultancy found that 52% of online marketers consider personalization as a fundamental factor in their strategy.
 So, you should segment your website visitors and show them different display ads based on the different sections of your website they visited.

 How do you get started?